IsaacUtah1379/unity-tools/README.md

 # unity-tools
 Various tools I've made in Unity that seem fairly reusable.
+If you see something you like, grab a copy!
+Want to make changes?
+Fork the repository and edit away!
+(You can make a pull request if you want, but keep in mind that it could take me an *extremely* long time to do anything with it since I don't have a ton of spare time on my hands right now.
+Also, by submitting a pull request, you consent to having your code under the same license as the rest of the repository.)